tenzir/tenzir/web/docs/pipelines.md

 Multi-schema dataflows require automatic schema inference at parse time.
 Tenzir parsers, such as [`json`](formats/json.md) support this out of the box.

-This behavior is very different from execution engines that only work with structured data, where the unit of computation is typically a fixed set of tables.
-Schema-less systems, such as document-oriented databases, offer more simplicity, at the cost of performance.
+This behavior is different from engines that work with structured data where operators typically work with fixed set of tables.
+While Schema-less systems, such as document-oriented databases, offer more simplicity, their one-record-at-a-time processing comes at the cost of performance.
 In the spectrum of performance and ease of use, Tenzir therefore [fills a gap](why-tenzir.md):

 ![Structured vs. Document-Oriented](structured-vs-document-oriented.excalidraw.svg)